 Ultrasound-Guided Foam Sclerotherapy involves the use of an injectable foam to close off the vein.
 This can be used alongside Endothermal Ablation where required.

-These walk-in-walk-out treatments are available at Premier Veins treatment centres in Birmingham, Coventry, Droitwich Spa, Solihull and Sutton Coldfield.
+These walk-in-walk-out treatments are available at our award-winning Premier Veins treatment centres in Birmingham, Solihull, Leamington Spa and London.
 Our venous specialists tailor your treatment to ensure lasting results with minimal recovery time.
-All procedures come with a 12-month satisfaction guarantee.
+Furthermore, all procedures come with a fixed pricing plan with no hidden fees, and a 12-month satisfaction guarantee.